Tensor network non-zero testing: Acknowledgements

 \section{Acknowledgements}

+We thank Jacob Biamonte for pointing out Penrose's~\cite{P67} interpretation of non-zero tensor networks to us, as well as for bringing to our attention existing works on tensor network non-zero testing.
 SG acknowledges support from a Government of Canada NSERC Banting Postdoctoral Fellowship and the Simons Institute for the Theory of Computing at UC Berkeley.
 ZL is supported by ARO Grant W911NF-12-1-0541, NSF Grant CCF-0905626 and Templeton Foundation Grant 21674.
 SWS is supported by NSF Grant CCF-0905626 and ARO Grant W911NF-09-1-0440.
 GW is supported by NSF Grant CCR-0905626 and ARO Grant W911NF-09-1-0440.